network-science-lab/infmax-trainer-icm-mln/README.md

 ├── env                     -> a definition of the runtime environment ├── src                     -> a module with main implementation │   |── data_models         -> an extension of HeteroData from torch_geometric
-│   |── datamodule          -> code for converting datasets into datamodule │   |── dataset             -> implemented datasets for preparing HeteroData
+│   |── dataset             -> implemented datasets for preparing HeteroData
 │   |── infmax_models       -> trainable ML models for Influence Maximisation
 │   |── training            -> code related to training execution